angelblancog/diceware/README.md

 2. Use those numbers to look up for words on the [EEF wordlist](https://www.eff.org/files/2016/07/18/eff_large_wordlist.txt) file
 3. Return the resulting passphrase

-We can also add a symbol in a random possition of the passphrase.
-This can be achieved with the `--add-symbol` parameter.

 ## Installation